Skip to main content

 Members of IPWMAN:

-8. Have added peace of mind knowing that your community has access to aid during time of need when local resources are overwhelmed.
+• Being a member of IPWMAN will provide you with added peace of mind knowing that your community has access to mutual aid during times of need when local resources are overwhelmed.

 1. The requesting agency assesses the extent of the event to determine what type of assistance is needed.

-2. The requesting agency contacts the organization’s Call Center to request assistance.
+2. The requesting agency contacts the IPWMAN Call Center to request assistance.

 What is the difference between a major incident and a local emergency?